12 Inspiring Civic Engagement Examples [Smart Initiatives]

 Community preparedness refers to community-wide efforts to give citizens the training, education, and resources they need to prepare in advance against the threat of a possible local disaster at an individual and collective level.
 According to Ready.gov, studies on personal preparedness have shown that individuals who believe they are prepared for disasters often are not as prepared as they think, while others admit they have not developed any type of personal preparedness plan.
 To ensure your community is prepared for an unexpected disaster, follow these preparedness tips:

-Step 3.
-Identify community members with special needs.
-Make sure your emergency planning takes into consideration seniors, children, and community members with special needs.
-Identify all the senior centers, assisted living facilities, day care centers, schools, and adult day habilitation centers in your community.
-Work with their leadership to make sure you have a plan in place in the event that such facilities need to be evacuated, or receive urgent care.
+Step 4: Identify community members with special needs.
+Make sure your emergency planning takes seniors, children, and community members with special needs into consideration.
+Identify all the senior centers, assisted living facilities, daycare centers, schools, and adult day habilitation centers in your community.
+Work with their leadership to ensure you have a plan in place if such facilities need to be evacuated or receive urgent care.

-Step 4.
-Educate citizens on individual home preparedness.
+Step 5: Educate citizens on individual home preparedness.
 Create and promote educational materials that offer citizens tips and best practices for protecting their individual homes.
-For example, all citizens should have a functional fire extinguisher in their home, as well as a carbon monoxide detector.
+For example, all citizens should have a functional fire extinguisher and a carbon monoxide detector in their home.
 Citizens should know how to turn off home utilities such as gas, electricity, and water in the event of an emergency.
 Communicate the location of nearby warm and cool shelters, and include a map or listing of such facilities on your local government website for easy access.

 7. Cuppa’ Joe with Paul, Amherst, MA